menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Wellington is generally considered to be a blue-collar town.
-36.61% of the Wellington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Wellington, you'll notice that it is more blue-collar than most other communities in America.
+36.61% of Wellington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wellington is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Wellington who work in office and administrative support (10.19%), food service (9.72%), and sales jobs (8.65%).

 A relatively large number of people in Wellington telecommute to their jobs.
 Overall, about 8.82% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.